Aman9das/Waydroid_Setup_Guide/README.md

 This guide takes you through the process of installing waydroid, and getting arm translation on Linux.

 [COMPATIBILITY.md](COMPATIBILITY.md) is the table of app compatibility.
-You're requested to report app compatibility results on your system in the issues page.
+You're encouraged to request for your favourite apps' compatibility status on the issues page.

 <details>
 <summary>